james-alex/flutter_palette/README.md

 and adds support for Flutter's [Color] object.

-`flutter_palette` is built on top of the [flutter_color_models](https://pub.dartlang.org/packages/color_models) package, which exposes models for the CMYK, HSI, HSL, HSP, HSB, LAB, RGB, and XYZ color spaces.
+`flutter_palette` is built on top of the [flutter_color_models](https://pub.dartlang.org/packages/color_models) package, which exposes models for the CMYK, HSI, HSL, HSP, HSB, Oklab, LAB, RGB, and XYZ color spaces.

 __For use without Flutter, see:__ https://pub.dev/packages/palette